mpmumau/C-Linked-List/README.md

 You may build the linked list source into a static library and include it in your project to give you linked list functionality.

+To do so, run `make` from the command line in the root directory of the list project.
+After compiling, you will find a `liblist.a` file in the `bin` directory of this project.
+You may have to configure your project's compiler options to include the library correctly.

+## List struct

-The List type may be used to refer to the list.
-Typically it will be used as a pointer.
+The `List` struct type may be used to declare a the list.
+Typically a list should be referred to as a pointer to a List, which is itself actually just a single node in the linked list.

     #include "list.h"